schlich/loomio_help/content/user_manual/threads/index.md

 <source src="inline_translation.mp4" type="video/mp4">
 </video>

 Loomio can translate a comment from one language into another automatically (with the help of Google Translate).
-If the author of a comment uses a language other than yours, a translate button will show up; Just click see the translation.
+If the author of a comment uses a language other than yours, a translate button will show up; Just click to see the translation.

 ## Email notifications
-By default you'll be subscribed to receive email notifications about activity in a thread if you participate in it.
-If you don't want to be emailed further activity in a thread when you participate, [edit your preferences](https://www.loomio.org/email_preferences) and turn off "
+By default you'll be subscribed to receive email notifications about activity in threads in which you are participating.
+If you don't want email notifications, [edit your preferences](https://www.loomio.org/email_preferences) and turn off "Subscribe on participation".
-Subscribe on participate".

 ![](subscribe_on_participation_off.png)